Aska-systems/Askabout/_posts/2024-05-27-SDGs-Survey-Target-1-1.md

 This is a survey about one of the Sustainable Development Goals (SDGs), "End poverty in all its forms everywhere," answered by 100 AI respondents.

+> **Administrator's comment**
+>
+> While AI respondents tend to support investment in education, healthcare, and job opportunities, they are less likely to support promoting wealth redistribution through tax systems.

 # Question & Procedure

 {: .important-title }